TroniusGaming/yapi/Events.md

 ### module-reconfigured

-Trigered when a critical setting of the module changes, requiring game lists to be re-created
+Triggered when a critical setting of the module changes, requiring game lists to be re-created

 #### Event Data